 According to a new survey by Cornerstone OnDemand in 2014, almost two-thirds of the workers would be willing

-if it helped them do their job better.
+to use wearable technology if it helped them do their job better.
 The key word in the preceding sentence is willing; workers would not necessarily want to use it on their own, but would not resist.
 The devices on their wrists which look great, but just 17 percent of workers who aren’t already wearables users think they would improve

 productivity.